 How to Effectively and Profitably Move Spine into Your ASC

-In Part I of this article series, we discussed the trends that are driving numerous spinal procedures to the ambulatory surgery center (ASC) setting, as the spine ASC market is projected to grow by 200% over the next few years.
+In Part I of this article series, we discussed the trends that are driving numerous spinal procedures to the ambulatory surgery center (ASC) setting, as the spine Surgery Market is projected to grow by 200% over the next few years.
 In this Part II of the series, we are going to discuss the operational steps required to properly and effectively incorporate spinal procedures into your ASC, as well as the financial implications of doing so.

 As mentioned in the Part I article, certain spinal procedures such as lumbar decompressions, lumbar discectomies, one level anterior cervical discectomies with interbody fusion, lumbar posterior inter-body fusions, cervical disk arthroplasties, interspinous process distraction devices with open decompression procedures, among others, have been rapidly migrating from the hospital setting to ASCs.
 This movement is being driven due to the ASC setting providing numerous advantages to patients, health care providers, and payers – creating a rare win-win-win situation.